 - The company offers investors a huge variety of funds to invest in.

-- Investors can also draw advantages on taxes by investing with HDFCMF
+- Investors can get tax advantages by investing with HDFC MF’s ELSS.

-- The funds on offers range from long term to short term funds.
-They even offer close and open-ended funds to choose from.
+- The funds on offer range from short-term to long-term and can be used to meet investor goals.
+They offer both close and open-ended funds.

 News about HDFC Mutual Fund